CHAPTER 1: ONE WHO SPEAKS

 Verloren was now wide awake and, with hope in her heart, she reached the crest of the hill.
 The view stole her breath.
 Perhaps, I have already died.
 She seemed alive, so she walked down into the green valley, a stark contrast to the surrounding mountains of white, rocky ice.
 There were trees, grassy meadows, and little homes.
 Everything looked peaceful.
 The sun was somehow shining warmly on this valley only.
 The massive walls of cold mountain were forbidding and, yet, they acted as a protection for the valley without infringing on its microcosm.

 Verloren stopped at one of the little cottages because the door was ajar.
 She entered and felt immediately at home.
 A fire was sharing soft, comforting light with the room.
 She realised that she was very cold and wet and extremely hungry.
 There were clean, dry clothes on a chair which seemed to belong to her, although, they were much simpler than her normal taste in fashion.
 She gratefully took off her wet ones and pulled the new ones on and, strangely, had never felt so beautiful in any piece of clothing she had ever bought.
-On the table was warm, fresh bread, pieces of creamy butter, fragrant, yellow cheese, and slices of soft, red apple.
-A lightly-sweet lemon and orange drink was more delicious than anything Verloren had ever tasted.
-Feeling safe and content she lay on the welcoming bed and fell deeply asleep instantly.
+On the table were warm bread, creamy butter, fragrant cheese, and slices of red apple.
+A sweet lemon and orange drink was more delicious than anything Verloren had ever tasted.
+Feeling safe and content, she lay on the welcoming bed and fell deeply asleep instantly.
 She did not have a worry in the world and could not even recall why anyone could possibly be worried about anything.